 Primary School Coaching

-“Introduction to Gaelic Games” is now going into its second year & will focus on classes up to and including 4th class.
+“Introduction to Gaelic Games will focus on classes up to and including 4th class.
 Thereafter the school & club is encouraged to partner in ensuring all classes receive some form of assistance.

 The program is based around giving children an active start to Gaelic Games in a fun & safe environment.
 As well as skill specific activities children will engage in games and fundamental activities to aid their physical development.

 Wexford GAA coaches along with Primary school teachers will ensure children are given a active start in encouraging Gaelic Games.
 Wexford GAA also have workshops for teachers to aid in planning PE activities through the means of Gaelic Games.

 To view the calendars please click on the below links : (please note these are subject to change)

 Club/School Link’ promotes and supports the coming together of our clubs and schools to provide weekly coaching and support in the means of supporting our games prosper in the local community.
 Wexford GAA are grateful for the fantastic support our schools show for Gaelic Games.

 For information on Club School Links contact a member of our Games Development team.

 Steps to Establishing Club-School Links